 How much does it cost to get certified?

 The administration fee for the test is $175, which goes directly to the testing facility.
 This is the only cost for the certification itself, but hardware, courseware, and so forth will obviously be extra.

 Where do I take the test?

 You must take your test at an FAA-certified testing facility, of which there are hundreds.
-For a full list of testing facilities, see this page.
+For a full list of testing facilities as managed by the FAA’s testing partner, see this page.